de-jcup/winfoom/README.md

 The script `foomcli` provides easy access to this API.

+> 👉 Note: The `foomcli` script requires `curl`.
+The current version of WIndows 10 provides it by default.
+> You can check if it is available by executing `curl --version` in your terminal.
+If you see something like `command not found` then you need to manually install it.

 To get help about the usage execute:

 `foomcli --help` (on Linux/Macos is `./foomcli.sh --help`)